ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 <img src="diagrams/SparsityExampleEll.png" width="500px">

-The Ellpack format can be further optimized by forming the Ellpack data structre in chunks of rows.
+The ELLPACK format can be further optimized by forming the ELLPACK data structre in chunks of rows.
 This minimizes the amount of zero padding while achieving uniformity across the data.
-We will refer to this as Blocked Ellpack.
+We will refer to this as Blocked ELLPACK.

 ## GPU kernel implementations

-Below are some standard SpMV implementations based on the CSR and Ellpack formats:
+Below are some standard SpMV implementations based on the CSR and ELLPACK formats:

 ### Scalar CSR kernel